mne-tools/mne-python/doc/source/manual/mne.rst

 **\---proj <name>**

     Include signal-space projection (SSP) information from this file.
-For information on SSP, see Section 4.16.
+For information on SSP, see :ref:`CACCHABI`.
 If the projections are present in the noise-covariance matrix, the ``--proj`` option is not allowed.